NadjaGrothe/sudoku/README.md

     - ~~hard-coding one puzzle initially~~
         - ~~possibility to create/import more puzzles later (separate file)~~
         - ~~possibility to create a random puzzle button~~
-1. pre-fill some cells with numbers 🔢
+1. ✅ pre-fill some cells with numbers 🔢
     - add +1 to each number > 0 in generated sudoku puzzle (generator uses 0-8, puzzle should display 1-9) ✅
-    - pre-filled cells need to be non-interactive
+    - pre-filled cells need to be non-interactive ✅
-    - visualize cells being non interactive ⏰ *(do CSS later)*
+    - visualize cells being non interactive ✅
     - ❗🤔❗ decide how to differentiate between pre-filled and player-filled squares (possibly take in another prop to set interactivity to false if the cell has been pre-filled)
         - possibly run a one time function to adjust prop of pre-filled cells only (needs to run once on initiating board)
         - recap on (preventing) re-rendering in react, to avoid resetting this prop
         - else save pre-filled values in separate state to set interactivity → not ideal as it would have to run each time the player inputs a number)
     - write some tests 🧪 *(numbers displaying, cells being non-interactive, cells having different style)* ⏰ *(write tests later)*

+1. input field ✏️
+    - input only allows one digit number (1-9)
+    - input onChange needs to update boardState

 1. implement validation functionality 🚦
+    - update of boardState triggers solution validation

 ---